 Folks of the global majority, communities of color.

 Let's spend time in community, collaboration, and reflection around systemic change.
 It's time we work together in dismantling and healing around racism and white supremacy in ourselves and our communities.

 CONFLUENCE CARE is a continued space to plug into community and come around different themes to discuss.
 During the session, participants will dialogue, write, and reflect.
-This session is 2 hours long and takes place from 4:00 - 6:00pm in MST on the dates listed.
 Themes may include mental health, intergenerational trauma, self care and community care, conflict transformation, abolistionism.

 Our Confluence Care sessions are a great starting place for folks new to Building Bridges and invested in deepening their journey of inclusion, equity, community, collective rest, liberation and healing.
 Confluence Care sessions are highly recommended as prerequisites for Soul Collective and Taproot.
 This is a space of and for community care, healing justice, cultral resilience, loving justice and just plain slowing down.

 - Navigating what accountability and transformative justice looks like in our lives

 - Begin to discover our values when conflict arises

 - Gain conversational skills, ethical evaluation of accountability processes, boundary-setting skills, connecting with somatic practices to safely go through conflicts.